adr1enbe4udou1n/blog/content/posts/12-a-beautiful-gitops-day-2/index.md

 `metrics.prometheus.serviceMonitor.namespaceSelector` will allow Prometheus to scrape Traefik metrics from all namespaces.

 By default, it will deploy 1 single replica of Traefik.
-But don't worry, when upgrading, the default update strategy is `RollingUpdate`, so it will be upgraded one by one without downtime.
+But don't worry, when upgrading, the default update strategy is `RollingUpdate`, so it will be upgraded without any downtime.
 Increment `deployment.replicas` if you need more performance.

 ### Load balancer